pollyweb-org/pollyweb-docs/4 ⚙️ Solution/45 🤲 Helper domains/Listeners 👂/👂🤲 Listener helper.md

 1. **How do domains discover Listeners?**

-    Domains can either contact a [Listener 👂 domain](<👂🤲 Listener helper.md>) directly, or they can use the NLWeb cluster at `listeners.nlweb.org`.
+    Domains can either contact a [Listener 👂 domain](<👂🤲 Listener helper.md>) directly, or they can use the NLWeb cluster at `listeners.nlweb.dom`.
     * NLWeb advocates for a combination of both, defaulting to the cluster, and falling back to a named [Listener 👂 domain](<👂🤲 Listener helper.md>) in case the cluster is compromised.

     ---